-Information is changing around coronavirus travel advice and restrictions every day, which can make it hard to keep up with the facts that are most relevant to you.
+Information is changing around coronavirus travel advice and the new travel restrictions in Canada every day, which can make it hard to keep up with the facts that are most relevant to you.

-We’re working daily to keep this coronavirus updates page current regarding all travel, health, and safety news surrounding COVID-19 in Canada and around the globe.
+We’re working daily to keep this coronavirus travel updates page current regarding all health, safety, and travel news surrounding COVID-19 in Canada and around the globe.
 Whether you need it now, or in the near future, it could be worth a bookmark.
-Please note that this page was last updated on January 25, 2021.
-To our knowledge, the coronavirus travel information on this page was correct at the time of publication.
+Please note that this page was last updated on June 21st, 2021.
+To our knowledge, the coronavirus travel advice and information on this page was correct at the time of publication.
 However, given the nature of the COVID-19 pandemic, the information will vary by location and change at short notice and over time.
 We will do our best to keep this page up-to-date.

 Want to know if there are any COVID-19 exposures near you?
-Find out the latest information on infections in your area by downloading the COVID Alert App.
+Find out the latest information on infections in your area in Canada by downloading the free COVID Alert App.
 Users can safely track and report coronavirus exposures via Bluetooth technology.

 Dreaming of your next trip?